ettanin/Meteobridge-MB-SMART/README.md

-# This repository is a beta project for Meteobridge-Weather34-Template (expected release 2020)
+# This repository is a beta project for Meteobridge-Weather34-Samrt Version (expected release 2020)

 This version uses new css grid layouts based on